qilinO-o/WABIDB/README.md

 # [WIP]WABIDB

 `WABIDB` is an instrumentation and debug framework for WebAssembly Binary.
-The repository uses [`Binaryen`](https://github.com/WebAssembly/binaryen) as a parse backend in order to be up-to-date with the latest WASM standards and proposals.
+This repository uses [`Binaryen`](https://github.com/WebAssembly/binaryen) as a parse backend in order to be up-to-date with the latest WASM standards and proposals.

 ## Building
 `WABIDB` uses git submodules, so before you build you will have to initialize the submodules: